Vikings fire GM Rick Spielman, coach Mike Zimmer

 Spielman was responsible for firing Leslie Frazier after the 2013 season and replacing him with Zimmer, who made his name as a demanding defensive coordinator for Dallas and Cincinnati before finally getting his chance to run a team in Minnesota.

-Zimmer never gave up the defensive play-calling and, as Rodgers and other opponents will attest, remained one of the game’s best strategists.
+Zimmer refused to cede the defensive play-calling and, as Rodgers and other opponents will attest, remained one of the game’s best strategists.
 His straightforward and hard-nosed approach won the respect of most of his best players on defense, but his style cut both ways.

 They have overseen the firing of four head coaches in 17 seasons, but Zimmer finished with the third-longest tenure in Vikings history behind Bud Grant and Dennis Green.
-Spielman and Zimmer were both given contract extensions in 2020, the expiration of their deals purposely synched.
+Spielman and Zimmer were both given contract extensions in 2020.

+Las Vegas, Jacksonville, Denver, Chicago and Miami also have vacancies for a head coach, and the Bears must find a new general manager, too.
+The Wilfs said they’ll run their own search.

-Carlson led the NFL in 2021 with 40 field goals made for Las Vegas, missing just three all season.
-He sent the Raiders to the playoffs on Sunday night by going 5 for 5 on field goals, including the 47-yard winner in overtime.
+Carlson led the NFL with 40 field goals made for Las Vegas in 2021, missing just three all season.
+He sent the Raiders to the playoffs on Sunday by going 5 for 5 with the 47-yard overtime winner.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL